-Understanding Ride-Sharing Accident Liability in New Jersey
+Legal Guide to Uber & Lyft Accident Liability in New Jersey

-• Personal Auto Insurance: When drivers are not engaged in a ride (i.e., when the app is off or they're not transporting a passenger), any accident that they might cause is generally covered by their personal auto insurance.
+• Personal Auto Insurance: When drivers are not engaged in a ride (i.e., when the app is off or they’re not transporting a passenger), any accident they cause is generally covered by their personal auto insurance.

-• Coverage Levels: This coverage increases once a passenger is in the vehicle.
-If an Uber or Lyft accident occurs during this time, the company's insurance is likely to cover damages.
+Both Uber and Lyft offer a tiered insurance policy.
+This means that from the moment a driver logs into the app to wait for a ride request, the company provides a certain level of liability coverage.
+This coverage escalates significantly once a passenger is in the vehicle.
+If an Uber or Lyft accident occurs during this time, the company’s insurance is likely to cover damages.
 Exceptions and specifics do apply, making understanding the specifics of this coverage crucial.

-In 2017, New Jersey implemented the Transportation Network Company Safety and Regulatory Act to address the concerns arising from the proliferation of ride-sharing platforms.
+In 2017, New Jersey implemented the Transportation Network Company Safety and Regulatory Act to address concerns arising from the proliferation of ride-sharing platforms.
 This act provides clear guidelines and stipulations concerning the operation of ride-sharing companies in the state, including:

 • Minimum Insurance Requirements: The law mandates specific insurance requirements for different stages of the ride-sharing process: